Community Calendar: May 10-20

 Ongoing

-Aging in Place Friendly Visitor program for those 60+ in Cumberland offers weekly visits by a trained volunteer for companionship based on mutual interests.
+Aging in Place Friendly Visitor program for those 60+ in Cumberland offers weekly visits by a trained volunteer who will provide companionship based on mutual interests.
 To apply or refer someone: AIP@cumberlandmaine.com, 245-8033.

 Alzheimer’s Support Group, 6-7 p.m., second Wednesday, Sedgewood Commons 22 Northbrook Dr., Falmouth, Patricia.Burke@genesishcc.com.